2017–18 Australian parliamentary eligibility crisis: Aftermath

 The Citizenship Seven referrals to the High Court were all moved by the member's own party, consistently with parliamentary convention.
 On 9 November 2017, Prime Minister Turnbull threatened to break with convention and use government-party numbers to secure a referral by the House of three Labor MPs: Justine Keay, Susan Lamb and Josh Wilson.
 The threat was repeated by a senior minister on 12 November, despite the government having lost its majority in the House.

 On 28 November 2017, Prime Minister Malcolm Turnbull asked the Commonwealth Parliament's Joint Standing Committee on Electoral Matters (JSCEM) to conduct a new inquiry into the section, including the possibility of amendment.
 The report was published on 17 May 2018.
-On 6 December 2017, the Senate asked the JSCEM to inquire into recent referrals to the High Court as Court of Disputed Returns, with a view to establishing a disclosure mechanism for the other parts of s 44, with particular attention to the cases of Culleton and Day.
+On 6 December 2017, the Senate asked the JSCEM to inquire into recent referrals to the High Court as Court of Disputed Returns, with a view to establishing a disclosure mechanism for the other parts of section 44, with particular attention to the cases of Culleton and Day.
 The report was published on 6 February 2018.

 In the lead-up to the 2019 federal election, the AEC's form for nomination has been updated to ask detailed questions on whether candidates are disqualified under section 44.
 Three Victorian Liberal candidates, and two in New South Wales have had to withdraw based on section 44 issues.